-Acer Swift 14 initial review
+Acer Swift 14 initial review: Slim, light and easy on the eye

 There is a choice of two touchscreen options - 2.5K WQXGA or 1080p+ WUXGA - but if you want an OLED screen you'll have to look to the Swift Go range, which offers more options for customisation.
 Need more performance?
 The Swift X is the range for you, with its dedicated GPU.

-At 14.95mm thick and weighing 1.2kg, the Swift 14 is a great choice for design-conscious users who need portability on their side.
+At 14.95mm thick and weighing 1.2kg, the Swift 14 looks to be a great choice for design-conscious users who need portability on their side.

-We didn't get chance to use the Swift 14 in any great depth during this hands on time, so any comments on performance will have to wait for our full review.
+However, we didn't get chance to use the Swift 14 in any great depth during this hands on time, so any comments on its performance will have to wait for our full review.

 Design